 Teaching and learning in Communication, Literacy and Mathematical development is monitored by the English and Mathematics coordinators termly in each class, through lesson observations, pupil interviews and whole school work sampling.
+Curriculum leaders of other subjects monitor the other aspects of the EYFS curriculum.
 The EYFS leader and SLT monitors teaching and learning across the Foundation Stage each year and analyses the EYFS Profile data in conjunction with the Head Teacher.